Frequently Asked Questions

 How about transportation to the program?

-You and your family are responsible for arranging transportation to the program.
+- You and your family are responsible for arranging transportation to and from the program.

-- Even though the flight to Buffalo may be cheaper, Buffalo is at least an hour away and the ground transportation from there to Rochester actually makes the trip more expensive.
+- If you are flying, we recommend that you fly into the Greater Rochester International Airport (ROC), not to the airport in Buffalo.
+Why?
+Even though the flight to Buffalo may cost less, Buffalo is at least an hour away, and the ground transportation from there to Rochester actually makes the trip more expensive.

 How do I get there?